JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 A [`LibraryProduct`](@ref) is a shared library that can be [`ccall`](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/)ed from Julia.
-Assuming that the product is called `libdataproc`, te wrapper defines the following variables:
+Assuming that the product is called `libdataproc`, the wrapper defines the following variables:

 * `libdataproc`: this is the exported